 As you can see within the code above we have the

-‘stream-added’ callback, this is where we will add logic to handle setting the first remote stream to the full screen video and every subsequent stream into a new div container within the remote-streams div which will give us the group functionality beyond just 1 to 1 video.
-Below is the function we would call every time a new remote stream is added and we want to have it add itself dynamically to the DOM.
+‘stream-added’ callback.
+This is where we will add logic to handle setting the first remote stream to the full screen video and every subsequent stream into a new div container within the remote-streams div which will give us the group functionality beyond just 1-to-1 video calls.
+Below is the function we would call every time a new remote stream is added, and we want to have it add itself dynamically to the DOM.

 mute-video</code (as well as their inverses for enabling the respective streams).

 Enhancing the UI by Handling Remote Stream Actions

 First let’s start by adding some extra divs with icons for a muted mic and a user icon when the video feed is disabled.
 I will use the local container as a reference as the remote stream containers will have similar structure.

 The new divs will hold some Font Awesome icons that we can hide/show whenever the event callbacks are executed for on the local and corresponding remote streams.
 Now that we have some names for our elements we can easily control them within our event listeners.

 There are a few effects that we can add to really enhance the user experience.
 First let’s consider what happens when the user wants a different stream to be the full screen.
 We’ll add a double-click listener to each remote stream so when the user double clicks a remote stream it swaps the mini view with the full screen view.

 Lastly let’s make sure that there is always a full screen stream as long as at least one stream is connected.
 We can use some similar methods as we did above.